G-Milzink/CI_PP1_TR/README.md

 - Google Fonts

 ## Features
-The page consists of five pages and fourteen features
+The page consists of five pages and ?? features

 ### Logo and Navigation Bar
 - Featured on all five pages